My Morning Jacket at Langerado, 2007, photo by Tyler Machado

 Pre-recording

 "That is something I try to do.
 That's what I love about all my favorite music, that it lets me be creative and apply it to my own life.
 I don't want to hear specifically about some guy's specific situation.
 Lots of (my) lyrics are stream-of-conscious so I don't even understand what they mean until a couple months later when I make it mean something to me.
 Lots of it just pops out when I'm in a good place.
-When I get in the zone it just kinda falls out."
+When I get in the zone it just kinda falls out."- Jim James, about avoiding specificity and leaving space for the listener to find a place in the songs

 (JamBase interview, January 2004)